 Courses taught at the University of Amsterdam have two different levels.
 The catalogue number of the course indicates the level.
 The fourth number of the catalogue number is 1 for propaedeutic level courses and 2 for post-propaedeutic level courses.
 First year courses (lower division courses) are offered at propaedeutic level.
 Second and third year courses (upper division courses) are offered at post-propaedeutic level.
 The post-propaedeutic level is the highest level for undergraduate courses and is considered upper division.

 Through reading articles such as ‘Humans of Amsterdam,’ ‘How to Befriend a Dutchie,’ and ‘Lessons from Riding a Bike,’ we hope that future exchange students at the University of Amsterdam will get a taste of the exchange 'experience’ and learn some helpful tips and tricks on how to prepare for life in Amsterdam:

 UvA Exchange Student Magazine_November 2016

-Chapman University maintains a record of the courses that previous Study Abroad students have taken, and the equivalent Chapman credit that was granted for each course.
-To view the course equivalencies for this program, click “View Sample” under Pre-Approved Courses at the top of this brochure page.
-Please note that this is not a comprehensive list of all courses available at the institution.
-You may view the entire course catalog for the University of Amsterdam online
+Chapman University maintains a record of the courses that previous study abroad students have taken, and the equivalent Chapman credit that was granted for each course.
+To view the course equivalencies for this program, click “Sample Pre-Approved Courses” at the top of each program brochure page.
+Please note that Sample Pre-Approved Courses are courses that have been previously requested by a Chapman student for credit.
+It is not a comprehensive list of all courses available at the institution.
+You may view the entire course catalog for this program by accessing the University of Amsterdam UvA website

-.
-Students are encouraged to propose additional or revised equivalencies during the application process, which will be evaluated by the appropriate academic units on campus.
+and following the instructions under the “Course Description” heading.
+Students are encouraged to request additional or revised equivalencies during the pre-departure process, which will be evaluated by the appropriate academic units on campus.